18F/micropurchase-auctions/README.md

 1. [File a new issue using our template](https://github.com/18F/micropurchase-auctions/issues/new)

-2. Fill out as much of the requested information as possibble
+2. Fill out as much of the requested information as possible

 3. Add a label `new auction`